Bioconductor/BioC2020/docs/instructions-for-presenters.md

 ## General information

 The [BioC2020 conference](https://bioc2020.pathable.co/) sessions will be live-streamed.
-Optionally, pre-recorded sessions may be used
+Optionally, pre-recorded sessions may be used.
+[Google Chrome browser](https://www.google.com/chrome/) is recommended.

 - The conference is organized in 1-hour blocks, which are 55 minutes + 5-minutes break.
 All sessions will be moderated.
     - Keynote talks include 55 minutes for talk + discussion (~40 minutes talk, 15 minutes discussion)